 Next on my natural stain removers is an old fashioned home remedy – glycerine.
 Glycerine pretty much used to be a staple in my mum and grandmother’s cupboards, and this sticky liquid was much used in our home medicines.
 But it is also a really useful stain remover, especially for tannin stains.

 Mix glycerine 50:50 with water then work into the back of the stain.
-Leave it for 30 minutes and launder as normal.
+Leave it for 30 minutes and launder in your washing machine as normal.
 You should find the stain has been eliminated.

-Salt is a great stain remover when it comes to rust, blood and grease stains.
+Salt is a great stain remover when it comes to rust stains, blood staining and grease stains.
 Simply prepare a thick paste of salt and water and apply this to the stain.
 Salt will lift the blood or rust stain and then wash the garment as normal.

 However, salt does also leave stains in certain items, so do a spot test before trying this on delicate items.